During Your Stay

 Chaplain and Chapel

 The hospital chaplain is available to visit with you as you need or desire.
 Upon your request, the chaplain will notify your personal pastor, priest, rabbi, or other clergy person about your admission so that he or she can visit you regularly during your stay.
 The hospital chaplain can be reached at (937) 578-2318 or your nurse can contact the chaplain on your behalf.

 The Goedeking Chapel is open 24-hours a day for prayer and meditation.
 Its doors are open for use by patients, their families, visitors, and staff.
 The chapel is located in the Morey Center.

-Providing superior care and service to each one of our patients and their guests is important to us at Memorial Hospital of Union County.
+Providing superior care and service to each one of our patients and their guests is important to us at Memorial Hospital.
 At any point during your stay if you feel we are not living up to this expectation, the Customer Service Department would welcome that feedback so we can make the necessary improvements.
 We are here to facilitate communication, answer questions, resolve any patient care concerns, and recognize superior service.